 The Spackenkill Rowing (or Crew) Team is a fall sport offered by the school Athletic department.
 The Spackenkill Rowing Club (SRC) is a parent run organization that supports the team (see About page).
 The teams are organized with a Varsity Men's Coach, Varsity Women's Coach, and Novice Coach.
 Athletes (students) must sign-up with the Athletic department (participation form, medical clearance, and academic eligibility).
 Rowing is a club sport and is not fully funded by the Athletic department, so the athletes must also register with the SRC and pay dues.
 Athletes are required to pass a swim test prior to going on the water.
 No experience is required and walk on athletes are encouraged to join.
-First year high school athletes who demonstrate the endurance, strength and technique will be moved from Novice to Varsity.
+First year athletes who demonstrate the endurance, strength and technique will be moved from Novice to Varsity.

 The Sport of Rowing

 Rowing is a team sport that requires dedication and intense training, exercising all the major muscle groups.
 The sport will improve cardiovascular endurance and muscular strength.
 Although rowing tends to look like an upper body sport, the strength of the rowing stroke comes from the legs.
 The rowers face the stern (back) of the boat with their feet secured sit on a sliding seat.
 The oars are approximately 12 feet long and outriggers hold the oarlocks away from the boat allowing the rower to transfer power moving the boat forward.
 Blisters on the hands are a common problem until calluses are formed.